 Look at this sample question.

-In Part 3 candidates are expected to discuss each topic they consider together.
+In Part 3 candidates are expected to discuss each topic consider together.
 The key focus in Part 3 is on interaction and discussion.
-At the end of the second discussion they need to make a decision.
-They do not have to agree but should explain their reasons.
+At the end of the second discussion you should try to make a decision.
+You don’t have to agree but you should explain your reasons.

 Choose one topic and discuss it together before moving to the next topic.
 By doing this you should interact more and should get good scores on that element of the exam.